Ashley C. Ford

 Ashley C. Ford is an American writer, podcaster and educator who discusses topics including race, sexuality, and body image.
 She is the author of the New York Times best-selling memoir, Somebody's Daughter.
 She has been the host of five podcasts and has written or guest-edited for publications including The Guardian, Elle, BuzzFeed, and New York.
 In 2017, Forbes named her one of their "30 Under 30 in Media".
-In 2022, Ford won the Indiana Authors Award for a debut novel.
+In 2022, Ford won the Indiana Authors Award for a debut.

 Early life and education

 Ford is a native of Fort Wayne, Indiana, where she was raised by her mother and grandmother.
 Her early life was shaped by significant transitions and challenges.
 At around four years old, she moved to Columbia, Missouri, to live with her grandmother while her mother struggled in Fort Wayne, Indiana.
 This period marked the beginning of her love for storytelling, as her grandmother taught her to read using a mix of the Bible and celebrity tabloids, igniting Ford's imagination and creativity.
 Despite the complexities of her family dynamics, including a father in prison since her infancy, Ford's upbringing fostered a sense of resilience and a deep connection to storytelling that would later define her career.
 Ford graduated in 2011 with a degree in English from Ball State University in Muncie, Indiana.